 Gov. Jay Inslee, who directed L&I last year to begin the rule-making process for updating state overtime standards, said it is necessary because “yet again, it is up to the states to step up where the federal government has failed.”

 “Washington state is stepping up to protect workers where the federal government has not,” Inslee wrote in a column that appeared in The Stand last fall.
 “Updating our decades-old overtime rule is one sensible step towards helping more workers share in our economic prosperity.”

 I thought only managers and supervisors can be exempt from overtime pay.
 Aren’t there duties tests that determine whether an employer can deny overtime?

 Technically there are rules about what kind of jobs can be exempt, rules designed to determine whether you are a manager or “white collar” worker.
 But in the end, your employer is the one who tells you whether you get overtime pay or not.
-If you think they’re wrong, you could file a claim over that classification.
-But unless you have a lawyer on retainer, in the day-to-day reality of the workplace, your employer tells you whether your job is exempt from overtime pay.
+If you think they’re wrong, you could file a claim over that classification, but unless you have a lawyer on retainer, in the day-to-day reality of the workplace, your employer tells you whether your job is exempt from overtime pay.
 That’s why the minimum salary threshold is so important.
 Everybody who makes less than that amount gets time-a-half pay for hours beyond 40 per week.